 Working or studying abroad gives them a whole new level of life experience and demonstrates an independence and open-mindedness that really impresses employers.
 Stepping outside of your comfort zone helps boost your confidence, meaning that you are now more likely to take on challenges that you may never have dared to before.

 The great thing about this is that you have the chance to enormously enhance your CV by learning a new language, and this may influence where you choose to go.
-For me, learning a language was the main reason for my move from England to find a job in Barcelona.

 Taking on a relatively low level of responsibility, learning new skills and new languages, meeting new people and potentially travelling to an exciting new destination doesn’t sound too bad to me.